christabel-paul/SQL_Data_Cleaning/README.md

 # SQL DATA cleaning
-Summary: This dataset from Data.World summarizes the leading causes of mortality in 26 of the largest urban cities in the US.
+Summary: This dataset from Data.World summarizes the leading causes of mortality in 26 of the largest urban cities in the US from 2010-2012

 Data Set: https://data.world/health/big-cities-health